iconix/iconix.github.io/_posts/2018-06-03-project-ideation.md

 Music + text.
 The language _around_ music - manifested by hundreds of ["nice, small blogs"](https://www.theverge.com/2018/1/2/16840940/spotify-algorithm-music-discovery-mix-cds-resolution) on the internet, then beautifully aggregated by the [Hype Machine](https://hypem.com/sites) - has personally fueled my discovery of new music for many years.
 I'd love to **pay homage** to these labors of love.
 I'd like to see how much a machine learning algorithm of my own design can describe music, not by an up-or-down vote on whether or not I might like it, but by why it might resonate with me.

-So rather than generating music recommendations, I'd like to generate music reviews. **Based on a set of characteristics about a song and knowledge of past human music writing, I will attempt to generate opinionated new writing about a song.**[^fallback]
+So rather than generating music recommendations, I'd like to generate music reviews. **I will attempt to generate opinionated new writing about songs, based on a set of characteristics about the song and knowledge of past human music writing**[^fallback]

 Is this possible?
 Depends on what we mean by possible.
 Machine learning algorithms have certainly proven capable of [stringing together words](http://aiweirdness.com/), albeit with varying degrees of coherence.
 The trick will be to string together words that are _topical, structured, and specific_ to attributes of the provided song.